dlbrush/fantasy-bball-assistant/README.md

         1. Get player info for the chosen player and call `analyzePickupSide`, which does the following:
         2. Populate player info for both comparison tables.
         3. Get the per-game stats for the player by calling `getPlayerTotals` wwith a `numGames` value of 1.
-        4. Then, get the number of games the player is playing in the rest of the week by passing the current date and the player to `getNumWeekGamesRemaining`.
+        4. Then, get the number of games the player is playing in the rest of the week by passing the input date and the player to `getNumWeekGamesRemaining`.
 This function looks at the schedule for the current week and determines which games occur after today's date.
         5. Get the player's total projected stats for the rest of the week by calling `getPlayerTotals` with the `numGames` value set to the value returned by `getNumWeekGamesRemaining`.
         6. Map both sets of stats to the tables.
 Cache the per-game stats and rest-of-week stat totals returned by `analyzePickupSide` for use later.
     3. If the user chose a player to pick up: